-- knowledge of the variety of governance arrangements and processes in relation to social and economic development, including the main scales of interaction in the public arena (the local, regional, national and international) and the main actors (from the public sector, private sector and civil society), with attention to how governance processes are structured, influenced and implemented; - insight on development interventions such as poverty alleviation strategies and public service delivery; - skills to apply this knowledge to a range of academically and policy relevant problems, in order to contribute to finding socially desirable solutions; - the ability to formulate judgements on governance problems, reflecting an understanding of the political, social and ethical issues involved and awareness of power asymmetries between and within communities, the private sector and the state aimed at advancing various conceptions of social and economic development; - the ability to relate to specialist and general audiences in order to effectively contribute to discussions on governance issues at national and international levels; - the analytical and research skills to perform independent research on public matters, using an interdisciplinary approach; - the ability to reflect on one's opinions and biases.
+- knowledge of the variety of governance arrangements and processes in relation to social and economic development, including the main scales of interaction in the public arena (the local, regional, national and international) and the main actors (from the public sector, private sector and civil society), with attention to how governance processes are structured, influenced and implemented; - insight on development interventions such as poverty alleviation strategies and public service delivery; - skills to apply this knowledge to a range of academically and policy relevant problems, in order to contribute to finding socially desirable solutions; - the ability to formulate judgements on governance problems, reflecting an understanding of the political, social and ethical issues involved and awareness of power asymmetries between and within communities, the private sector and the state aimed at advancing various conceptions of social and economic development; - the ability to relate to specialist and general audiences in order to effectively contribute to discussions on governance issues at local, national and international levels; - the analytical and research skills to perform independent research on public matters, using an interdisciplinary approach; - the ability to reflect on one's opinions and biases.

 The Major in Governance and Development Policy provides students with grounding in the study of governance at local, national, and international levels.
 The Major is built on the understanding that governance issues are complex in nature, where the government engages a range of actors from the public, private and civil-society domains to find acceptable solutions to societal problems.
 The Major uses a political-economic perspective on governance issues, where relations of power and influence and interest-based confrontations are inherent features of governance arrangements.
-It addresses the nature and importance of policy from the stages perspective to policy evaluation, and sees policies as responses to particular problems and opportunities in a given context of social forces, ideologies and interests and not necessarily as technical-rational solutions.
+It addresses the nature and importance of policy, covering the entire policy process, from the initial idea and development stages to the final evaluation of its effectiveness, and seeing policies as responses to particular problems and opportunities in a given context of social forces, ideologies and interests and not necessarily as technical-rational solutions.
 State-private sector-community relations and partnerships are addressed from the perspective of social and economic development.

-The Major is interdisciplinary and draws on insights derived from policy studies, political science, management, sociology, human geography, humanitarian studies, and economics.
+The Major is interdisciplinary and draws on insights derived from policy studies, political science, management, public administration, sociology, human geography, humanitarian studies, and economics.
 Concrete governance dimensions are explored, such as capacity, leadership, inequalities, participation, employment, income generation, corruption, representation, and accountability.